No. 25 Men’s Tennis Takes On No. 13 Pepperdine on Friday

 SERIES HISTORY VERSUS PEPPERDINE

-Friday marks the fourth time these two teams have squared off, but the first time they have played in New York.
-The series dates back to March 15, 2023, when the Lions beat then No. 44 Pepperdine 4-2 in Malibu.
+Friday marks the fifth time these two teams have squared off, but the first time they have played in New York.
+The first ever match up took place in 1984 in the first round (round of 16) of the NCAA team championship in Athens, Ga.
+Pepperdine won 7-2, defeating a squad led by first year player Howard Endelmen.
+All-time, the series is tied 2-2, with Columbia winning in 2023, and 2024.
 Last time out, the 21st-ranked Waves defeated the ninth-ranked Lions 4-1 in Southern California.

 PEPPERDINE NOTABLES